gmoeck/gmoeck.github.com/_posts/2011-09-28-why-you-should-care-about-information-hiding.md

 The key thing to notice is that the API exposes behavior instead of data, or implementation.
-In order to use the object, you need only to know it's API, and give it a ticket reserver on creation.
+In order to use the object, you need only to know its API, and give it a ticket reserver on creation.
 Notice also, that the "ticket reserver" is merely a role that another object is going to play.
 From the perspective of the ticket machine, all it cares about is that it implements an api to reserve tickets.
 It could do that by communicating over HTTP, writing to a database, or whatever.
-Since the ticket reserver seems to have hidden it's information as well, the object is just a role, and any object which implements the role's API can just step in.
+Since the ticket reserver seems to have hidden its information as well, the object is just a role, and any object which implements the role's API can just step in.